andreipope/pxdocs-backup-old/content/use-px-backup/cluster/aws-eks.md

 ## Prerequisites

 * You've added your AWS cloud account to PX-Backup.
-See the [AWS/S3 compliant object store](/use-px-backup/credentials/aws/) page for more details about how you can add an AWS account to PX-Backup.
+See the [AWS/S3 compliant object store](/use-px-backup/credentials/aws/) page for details about how you can add an AWS account to PX-Backup.

 * Your cluster must be running Stork 2.4 or higher.
-To install Stork on your Kubernetes cluster, copy and paste the command located under the **Kubernetes Service** radio group.
+To install Stork on your Kubernetes cluster, copy and paste the command displayed below the **Kubernetes Service** radio group.

 ## Add the cluster to PX-Backup